-Romantic restaurants, new eateries, cheap eats, haute cuisine—we have tons of dining-out options here on the Seacoast.
-Then there are the specialties, like seafood, steak, cocktails, beer, wine, chocolate...
-And we each have our favorites, the places we like best for all kinds of eats and drinks.
-We asked you to get online and vote, choosing your preferred culinary destinations all along the New England shore.
-The voter turnout was tremendous.
-We've tallied the numbers and determined the best in dozens of categories, from coffee to cocktails, butcher shops to health food markets, sports bars to special-occasion places, and lots more.Some old favorites are back, and several new winners have joined the list.
-You can sample the best of the best at our second annual Best of Taste Bash on October 19 (click here for details).
-A portion of all proceeds will go the New Hampshire Food Bank.
+From deck dining to romantic getaways Ice cream to martinis, microbreweries to wineries, the Seacoast is the place to be for culinary excitement.
+We all have our favorite places to go for the best—coffee, lobster roll, steak, you name it.
+We asked you to get online and vote for the Seacoast places you prefer for supping and sipping.
+We tallied thousands of votes to determine the best in over 80 categories, from alfresco dining to wings, and much, much more.
+Several places are newly Number One, joined by old faves.
+You can sample the best of the Best at our Fourth annual Best of Taste Bash on November 22, 2014.
+A portion of all proceeds will go to the New Hampshire Food Bank.
 Hope to see you there!
-Many thanks to the chefs, restaurateurs, brewers, bakers, sommeliers, farmers, and other food professionals who have established so many wonderful culinary destinations and created such amazing tastes.
+Many thanks to the chefs, restaurateurs, brewers, bakers, sommeliers, farmers, and other food professionals who have established so many superb culinary destinations and created such amazing tastes.
 It’s your hard work that makes the Seacoast such an exciting place to dine.
-And now—the Best of Taste 2012!
+And now—the Best of Taste 2014!